 To minimize carbon building up on the spark arrestor quickly, make sure you periodically run your blower at full throttle.
 Letting your blower idle or run at low speeds for a long time will contribute to a buildup of carbon.

-Faulty Ignition Module on a Husqvarna Leaf Blower
+Faulty Ignition Module

 After you have confirmed the spark plug is in good condition, check the ignition module to make sure it is functioning correctly.
 The module provides the electrical current to the spark plug to form a spark that ignites the fuel to start and keep your blower running.

 When the coil gets hot, the windings on the coil can separate and short out.
-This will cause your Husqvarna leaf blower to lose power, run sluggishly or stop running when there is an intermittent spark.
+This will cause your Husqvarna leaf blower to lose power, run sluggishly, or stop running when there is an intermittent spark.